cmakelib/cmakelib/README.md

 - `CMLIB_FILE_DOWNLOAD_SHOW_PROGRESS` - if ON show HTTP download progress.
   If OFF do not show http download progress
-- `CMLIB_FILE_DOWNLOAD_GIT_ARCHIVE_DISABLE` - if ON no `git archive` is used for downloading resources from the remoe git repository.
+- `CMLIB_FILE_DOWNLOAD_GIT_ARCHIVE_DISABLE` - if ON no `git archive` is used for downloading resources from the remote git repository.
 - `CMLIB_FILE_DOWNLOAD_GIT_ARCHIVE_ONLY` - If ON the `git archive` functionality is required for downloading resouces from remote git repository.
 OFF value has no effect to standard workflow